mcmasty/mcmasty.github.io/_pages/covid-splash.md

 Field definitions:

+Generally a `*` means this metric is a moving-average.

 - `State` State code, followed by that state's contribution to the total number of new cases as a percent.
 - `Pop.` is state population in millions
 - `Cases` is the total number of cases measured by positive test results
 - `New.C` New Cases.
 Lower is better.
-- `DGR` Daily Growth Rate.
+- `DGR*` Daily Growth Rate.
 This is 4-day, exponential moving average.
 Lower is better.
 - `Tests per 1k` is number of tests per 1,000 in state's population.
 Higher is better.
 - `T-Pos.` is the test-positivity percentage; ratio of positive tests to total tests.
 Lower is better.
 - `Fat.`  Total number of fatalities
 - `Fat./1M`  number of deaths per 1 million in population
+- `CFR*`  Case Fatality Rate.
+Exponential moving average with a 4-day span.
-- `GF-m.a.` Growth Factor, 4-day span, exponentially weighted moving average.
+- `GF*` Growth Factor, 4-day span, exponentially weighted moving average.
 Todays value has more weight, than the measure of 4 days ago.
 Lower is better.
-- `GF-7day`   Summation of GF-m.a. from last 7 days.
+\- `GF-14day`   Summation of GF-m.a. from last 14 days.
 The lower the better.
-Values below 7 indicate exponential has stopped.
-- `GF-14day`   Summation of GF-m.a. from last 14 days.
-The lower the better.
 Values below 14 indicate exponential has stopped.
 - `Dbl.Days`  Given the current daily growth rate, how many days until cases double.
 Higher is better.
+- `CDD` Consecutive days of declining new cases or new cases at or below a threshold of 5.[^12]   A value greater than 14, might signal preparedness to reopen.
+This may be too rigorous, see notes[^12] for more detail.
 - `As-Of Date`  the date when the data was last modified

 - `SparkLines`  The embedded graphs in the table are a plot of the last 14-days of the metric in question.
 For example, in the `Cases` column, the sparkline shows visually how the total number of cases has changed over the last 14 days.
+Similar metrics share a color; metrics related to cases are gray, testing are brown, fatalities are blue, and (exponential) growth are black.

 {%  include state_table.md  %}